Würzburg witch trials: Context

 The first persecutions in Würzburg started with the consent of Julius Echter von Mespelbrunn, Prince bishop of Würzburg, and reached its climax during the reign of his nephew and successor Philipp Adolf von Ehrenberg.
-They started in the territory around the city in 1626 and evapourated in 1630.
+They started in the territory around the city in 1626 and evaporated in 1630.
 As so often with the mass trials of sorcery, the victims soon counted people from all society, including nobles, councilmen and mayors.
-This was during a witch hysteria that caused a series of witch trials in South Germany, such as in Bamberg, Eichstätt, Mainz and Ellwangen.
+This was during an outbreak of witch hysteria resulting in a series of witch trials in South Germany, such as in Bamberg, Eichstätt, Mainz and Ellwangen.

 In the 1620s, with the destruction of Protestantism in Bohemia and the Electorate of the Palatinate, the Catholic reconquest of Germany was resumed.
 In 1629, with the Edict of Restitution, its basis seemed complete.
-Those same years saw, in central Europe at least, the worst of all witch-persecutions, the climax of the European craze.
+Those same years saw the worst of all witch persecutions, at least in central Europe.
+It was the climax of the European craze.

 Many of the witch-trials of the 1620s multiplied with the Catholic reconquest.
 In some areas the lord or bishop was the instigator, in others the Jesuits.
 Sometimes local witch-committees were set up to further the work.
 Among prince-bishops, Philipp Adolf von Ehrenberg of Würzburg was particularly active: in his reign of eight years (1623–31) he burnt 900 persons, including his own nephew, nineteen Catholic priests, and children of seven who were said to have had intercourse with demons.
 The years 1627–29 were dreadful years in Baden, recently reconquered for Catholicism by Tilly: there were 70 victims in Ortenau, 79 in Offenburg.
 In Eichstätt, a Bavarian prince-bishopric, a judge claimed the death of 274 witches in 1629.
 At Reichertshofen, in the district of Neuburg an der Donau, 50 were executed between November 1628 and August 1630.
 In the three prince-archbishoprics of the Rhineland the fires were also relit.
 At Coblenz, the seat of the Prince-Archbishop of Trier, 24 witches were burnt in 1629; at Sélestat at least 30—the beginning of a five-year persecution.
 In Mainz, too, the burnings were renewed.
 At Cologne the City Fathers had always been merciful, much to the annoyance of the prince-archbishop, but in 1627 he was able to put pressure on the city and it gave in.
 Naturally enough, the persecution raged most violently in Bonn, his own capital.
 There, the chancellor and his wife, and the archbishop's secretary's wife, were executed; children of three and four years were accused of having devils for their paramours, and students and small boys of noble birth were sent to the bonfire.